 Colleges

-Students live, eat and socialise in one of the University’s 31 autonomous Colleges.
+Students live, eat and socialise in one of the University’s 31 Colleges.
 Undergraduates receive College supervisions – small group teaching sessions that are regarded as one of the best teaching models in the world.

 View the College A-Z